CWA-AFA · Carrier Financials

 - Visible structure: the public filing trail points to the CWA-AFA sector funding the Air Wisconsin MEC and Air Wisconsin LECs separately rather than showing a fully documented MEC-to-LEC pass-through.

-- Most recent verified MEC filing: the FY ending 05/31/2024 Air Wisconsin MEC LM-3 reports 120 members, $79,407 in receipts, and $79,407 in disbursements.
+- Most recent verified MEC filing: the FY ending 05/31/2024 Air Wisconsin MEC LM-3 reports 120 members and $79,407 in total receipts and disbursements.

-- Most recent verified local filing: the FY ending 05/31/2024 Air Wisconsin LEC 24003 LM-4 reports 85 members, $6,874 in receipts, and $6,874 in disbursements.
+- Most recent verified local filing: the FY ending 05/31/2024 Air Wisconsin LEC 24003 LM-4 reports 85 members and $6,874 in total receipts and disbursements.

 Filing Map